sgao103/ng-conf-2019-hackathon/README.md

 ## Output

 Once you have determined the best route, you will need to submit your solution.
 The body must be a JSON array.
 Each element of the array will list the next destination in the route.
+In space, the shortest distance between two points is a straight line.
+Each of your flights will also be a straight line (we can't program the ships to do a curved path around a hazard, for example).
 For wormholes, you will need to specify the step as an object as seen below.

 For example: